KushaniAmarabandu/KushaniAmarabandu/README.md

 ---

-### **WELS – Water Efficiency Labeling (Australia Gov)**
+### **WELS – Water Efficiency Labeling (Australia Gov)**  (https://www.waterrating.gov.au/)
 > Java 8 • JSP • Oracle • OWASP Secure Coding

-- Delivered OWASP-compliant solutions to enforce national standards for water-efficient appliances.
+- WELS is an initiative by the Australian Government aimed at promoting water efficiency through standardized labeling for appliances and products that use water.
+The platform ensures that consumers can make informed purchasing decisions based on water efficiency ratings.
+- As part of the development team, I contributed to building and maintaining this regulatory system while ensuring OWASP-compliant secure coding practices throughout the software development lifecycle.
+The solution supports industry compliance, enables efficient product registration, and facilitates enforcement of national water efficiency standards.

 ---

-### **ABBBS – Australian Bird & Bat Banding System**
+### **ABBBS – Australian Bird & Bat Banding System**  (https://www.dcceew.gov.au/science-research/bird-bat-banding)
-> Java • JSP • Spring • Oracle
+> Java • JSP • Spring • Oracle • Jasper Reports

-- Built backend logic and reporting features to track endangered species data.
+- The Australian Bird & Bat Banding System (ABBBS) is a government initiative aimed at monitoring and conserving bird and bat populations across Australia.
+I contributed to the backend development and report generation features of the system, which facilitates the collection, management, and analysis of banding data for research and conservation efforts.
+This included designing and implementing modules to track endangered species, generate custom reports for researchers and government officials, and ensure data accuracy and compliance with ecological standards.
+The system plays a crucial role in protecting Australia's biodiversity by providing reliable data for environmental planning and policy-making..

 ---